nprapps/interactive-template/readme.rst

 Client-side Code
 ----------------

-Let's install jQuery and add it to our JavaScript bundle.
+Let's install Leaflet and add it to our JavaScript bundle.
 From the project folder, run the following command:

 .. code:: sh

-    npm install jquery --save
+    npm install leaflet --save

-Now we'll change ``src/js/main.js`` to load jQuery:
+Now we'll change ``src/js/main.js`` to load Leaflet:

 .. code:: javascript

-    var $ = require("jquery"); //load jQuery from an NPM module console.log($);
+    var $ = require("leaflet"); //load Leaflet from an NPM module console.log($);

 When we restart our dev server by running the ``grunt`` command, the